6 Reasons Why Couples Therapy Might Not Work, and What to Do About Them

 4. One or both people are not willing to take responsibility for their own part in the problems.

 All of us have individual and relationship strengths and weaknesses and there doesn’t have to be shame and defensiveness in acknowledging that.
-Our closest relationships allow us to buff up our rough edges, and this usually makes life easier and more enjoyable overall.
+"This is just how I am" isn't a valid reason for avoiding the work of a relationship.
+Couples therapy is about behaviour change, not personality transplants.
+Our closest relationships allow us to buff up our rough edges and strengthen our relational skill-sets, and this usually makes life easier and more enjoyable overall.
 Win-win!

 5. There is something happening that contraindicates couples therapy.